Discover global hiring strategies from leading recruitment platforms

 Situated in the central Mediterranean Sea, Malta is a booming economy and a hotspot for businesses and entrepreneurs.
 This attractive destination is suitable for foreign investments as well.
 Besides, Malta has the lowest corporate tax rates in the European Union.
 All these reasons enhance the potency of doing business in Malta.

 However, to hire a talented workforce and enhance business productivity, it is necessary to have a clear idea about the labor act rules in Malta.
 These rules will help you hire and manage the best talents while lawfully conducting your business in Malta.
-A foreign company can establish a subsidiary in Malta, provided they comply with the country’s labor rules and regulations.
+A foreign company can establish a subsidiary in Malta, provided they comply with the country’s labor rules and regulations, including having written employment contracts signed by both the employer and employee.

 Malta has various labor rules and regulations.
 To learn about them, go through this employment law in Malta guide.